Chilledheart/yass/README.md

 ## Highlight Features

+### TLS-Compatible Protocol Support
+Cipher http over TLS are compatible.

-### Post Quantum Kyber Support
+### Post Quantum Kyber Support (TLS)
 Post Quantum Kyber Support (not enabled by default) is added on all of supported Platforms.

 See [Protecting Chrome Traffic with Hybrid Kyber KEM](https://blog.chromium.org/2023/08/protecting-chrome-traffic-with-hybrid.html) for more.

+### Socks-Compatible Protocol Support
+Cipher socks4 and socks5 are compatible.

+### Shadowsocket-Compatible Protocol Support
+Ciphers released ahead of 2022 are compatible.

 ### NaïveProxy-Compatible Protocol Support
-Cipher http2 and https are NaïveProxy-compatible.
+Cipher http2 and https are compatible.

 See [NaïveProxy](https://github.com/klzgrad/naiveproxy)'s project homepage for support.

-### Android/iOS/macOS (M1/M2/M3/M4 only) comes with VPN Service support
-Mobile users including macOS (M1/M2/M3/M4) machines can use yass as VPN Service more than pure Global Proxy Client.

-TBD: Spliting Tunnel Support (#954)

 ### More Usages
 Visit wiki's [Usages](https://github.com/Chilledheart/yass/wiki/Usage).